Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-Your website is an investment, if you manage it smartly, it can generate great profits for you.
-You invested money and time into your website not just to have a website, but with hope that your investment will lead to greater visibility, leads, sales and most importantly the bottom line.
-Lets see how you can make the most out of your investment.
+Your website is an investment; if you manage it smartly, it can generate great profits for you.
+You invested money and time into your website not just to have a website, but with the hope that your investment will lead to greater visibility, leads, sales, and most importantly the bottom line.
+Let's see how you can make the most out of your investment.

 The very first thing a potential client/partner usually does is visiting the organization's website.
 The website which is always available online (or should be), and always updated with the latest news and information (or should be) is no doubt a good source for information about the company.

 A smoothly functioning and well-designed website is an effective presales tool for an organization.
 Via the company website, the visitors can understand more about the products, services, or solutions it offers; and may consider taking the next step as a qualified lead with the organization's salesforce.

 Given that leads can turn into real sales, it is essential that a website works effectively and its performance is monitored constantly.
 To maximize website return on investment (ROI), we strongly recommend a proven list of things to do:

 Monitor the website performance: the website should be available and accessible to users most if not all the time.
 Disasters will happen, and your website should always have a recent backup to go back online as soon as possible when bad things happen.

 Drive traffic (visitors) to the website: via organic search (google, bing, etc...) or via paid advertisement (AdWords, Facebook ads, etc...)

 Constantly optimize the website: by testing and determining the best combination of graphic elements and content.